• Skip to main content

 1. Make homemade breadcrumbs: let the biscuits sit out on a baking sheet for 24 hours to harden and stale.
 Place in a food processor and pulse until fine crumbles with salt, pepper, and whatever herb of choice.
 Place on a baking sheet and toast at 300 for 10ish minutes until lightly golden brown - stirring halfway through.
 Store in an airtight container for a month or in the freezer for up to a year and use in any recipe calling for breadcrumbs.

-2. Use for a Southern-style side dish or Baked Southern-Style Cornbread and Biscuit Dressing for year around or the holidays: let the biscuits sit out on a baking sheet for 24 hours to harden and stale.
+2. Use for baked southern-style cornbread and biscuit dressing for year around or the holidays: let the biscuits sit out on a baking sheet for 24 hours to harden and stale.
 If not the holiday season yet, then place stale biscuits in an airtight ziptop bag in the freezer until the holidays or until needed.
-Remove and use in a southern cornbread and biscuit dressing recipe that requires stale biscuits and cornbread!
+Remove and use in the dressing recipe that requires stale biscuits and cornbread!

 3 biscuits stacked on a white plate. a cast iron skillet with biscuits in it, rolling pin, and biscuit cutters in the background.